Bidirectional anisotropic solar energetic particle events observed by Solar Orbiter: Supplementary figures

 To distinguish SFRs from Alfvén waves, the normalized magnetic helicity $\sigma_m$ alone is not sufficient.
 Following \citet{Zhao2020ApJS,Zhao2021A&A_detection}, we calculate the normalized cross helicity and residual energy to examine the Alfvénicity of the structures.
 The normalized cross helicity $\sigma_c$ and residual energy $\sigma_r$ were calculated from the Elsässer variables $z^{\pm} = \mathbf{u} \pm \delta \mathbf{b}$ with $\delta \mathbf{b} = \mathbf{B}/\sqrt{4 \pi n_p m_p}$, where $\mathbf{u}$ is the fluctuating velocity field, $\delta \mathbf{b}$ is the fluctuating magnetic field, $n_p$ is the proton number density, and $m_p$ is the proton mass:

 and

-where $z^{+}$ ($z^{-}$) represents the forward (backward) propagating modes with respect to the mean magnetic field orientation, and $\langle z^{+2} \rangle$ and $\langle z^{-2} \rangle$ represent the energy density in forward and backward propagating modes, respectively.
+where $z^{+}$ ($z^{-}$) represents the forward (backward) propagating modes with respect to the mean magnetic field orientation, and $\langle z^{+2} \rangle$ and $\langle z^{-2} \rangle$ represent the energy density in forward and backward-propagating modes, respectively.
 Alfvénic fluctuations are characterized by a high cross helicity ($|\sigma_c| \sim 1$), indicating dominant energy in either the $z^{+}$ or $z^{-}$ modes, and a low residual energy ($\sigma_r \sim 0$), which reflects a balance between kinetic and magnetic energies.
 In contrast, magnetic energy typically dominates over kinetic energy in SFRs, leading to a negative $\sigma_r$.

-Fig.~\ref{fig:wavelet} shows a zoom-in view of wavelet spectrograms for the events on July 13, 2023, and July 23, 2024.
+Figure~\ref{fig:wavelet} shows a zoom-in view of wavelet spectrograms for events 1 and 2.
 The period shown corresponds only to the onset phase of the SEP events.
 The top two panels display the magnetic field and velocity components.
 The bottom three panels present the wavelet spectrograms of the normalized magnetic helicity $\sigma_m$, the normalized cross helicity $\sigma_c$, and the normalized residual energy $\sigma_r$.
-We choose selection criteria ($|\sigma_m| \geq 0.6$ and $\sigma_r \leq -0.5$) to identify the possible SFRs, indicated by the black contours.
+We chose selection criteria ($|\sigma_m| \geq 0.6$ and $\sigma_r \leq -0.5$) to identify the possible SFRs, indicated by the black contours.
 These structures are related to high values of $|\sigma_c|$, which indicates that the structures are Alfvénic.
-For the July 13, 2023 event, the largest flux rope displayed in the left panels persists from approximately 05:00 to 08:00 UT.
-For the July 23, 2024 event, the largest flux rope shown in the right panels lasts from about 00:00 to 05:00 UT.
+For event 1, the largest flux rope displayed in the left panels persists from approximately 05:00 to 08:00 UT.
+For event 2, the largest flux rope shown in the right panels lasts from about 00:00 to 05:00 UT.
 Taken together, the selection criteria and high $|\sigma_c|$ values suggest that these structures might be Alfvénic SFRs.